m7kenji brings pixel-perfect simplicity to PixelTweet app

 Recently, m7kenji brought the pixel cuteness to PixelTweet, a free iOS/Android app published by Handsum.
 In PixelTweet, the user can touch, drag, and drop itty-bitty solid and shaded squares to create simple pixel art.
 Once a masterpiece is complete, it's easily shared from within the app via twitter.

-m7kenji applies a “simplicity is best” mentality to this app, as demonstrated in its coyly humorous description, which I’ve translated from its original Japanese:
+m7kenji applies a "simplicity is best" mentality to this app, as demonstrated in its coyly humorous description, which I've translated below:

 If you want to see just how creative folks are getting with PixelTweet, check the #pixelTweet hashtag on twitter to see users' latest creations.
 And of course, be sure to follow @m7kenji to see what his next creation might be!